nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.10 Edit actual time spent on a module: `edittime` <a name="edit"></a>
-Edits the actual time spent on a specified module.
+Edits the actual time you have spent on a specified module for that week
+to the given value.

 Format: `edittime <module code> <time spent> <week number>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
 * The `time spent` is in hours.
 * The `week number` must be between 1 and 13 inclusive.